 Building on an increasing number of submissions, we are again using two submission cycles this academic year.
 The first submission deadline is Friday, December 20, 2019, and is for class and research projects happening in summer/fall 2019.
 The second deadline of Friday, June 26, 2020 is for winter/spring courses and projects, and for year long projects.
 Winners will be announced within 2-3 months of the submission deadlines.

 There are two main categories for submissions to the competition:

 - Undergraduate Statistics Class Project Competition (USCLAP): This competition is for undergraduate students who are taking a statistics/data science course at the introductory or intermediate level, in which a class project is part of the course work (either required or optional).
 Introductory courses are those with no statistics/data science prerequisite course.
-Project submissions are a short report/paper (up to 3 pages in length).
+Project submissions are a short report/paper (up to 3 pages).

 Some general rules which apply to the competitions:

-- A student can be an author or a co-author of only one project submitted to each competition (USRESP and USCLAP).
+- A student can be an author of only one project submitted to each competition (USRESP and USCLAP).
 Multiple submissions from the same student to either competition (USRESP or USCLAP) is not allowed.

 - A project can only be submitted to one of USRESP or USCLAP --- not both.

 - If fewer than 5 submissions are received in a category, then these submissions will be rolled into the next round of submissions.

 - Faculty sponsors with more than 5 submissions in a category may be contacted as part of the evaluation process of their students' submissions.